by Rebecca Holland

 A few months later living only a few hundred miles away in northern Iraq, we had no excuse not to go.
 The mountains were ten times prettier than I expected, the food was filling but delicious, and I learned that amber wine is not only a thing, but it’s also not as sweet or gross as it sounds.
 In fact, it’s probably the new rosé, and Georgia is probably the new Croatia.
 Or something.
 The point is: don’t wait years to go like I did.

-We flew into Tbilisi via Istanbul (the price of and lack of non-stop flights out of Erbil is astounding), arriving around 2am.
+We flew into Tbilisi via Istanbul, arriving around 2am.
 We planned to drive to Stepsantsminda early the next morning, so we booked a cheap hotel near the airport.
 After arguing with a few taxi drivers about prices we finally got one to take us.
 He laughed when he heard where we were going.

 “How much did you pay for this hotel?” he asked.